Quantum plasmonic non-reciprocity in parity-violating magnets

-\textit{Semiclassical picture of non-reciprocal bulk plasmons:} To illustrate the origins of intrinsic non-reciprocal plasmons, we first analyze the semiclassical collective dynamics of an electron liquid in a slowly varying electric field $\vec E(\vec r, t)$.
+To illustrate the origins of QMPs we first analyze the semiclassical collective dynamics of an electron liquid in a slowly varying electric field $\vec E(\vec r, t)$.
 A full quantum mechanical treatment via the random phase approximation (RPA) follows thereafter.